Home Products Industries Applications Solutions Support Insights Contact Us

 Abstract

-Caffeinated energy drinks present a more serious risk profile.
-A standard 8-ounce energy drink contains 80–150 mg of caffeine — equivalent to 1–2 cups of coffee — along with stimulants such as taurine, guarana, and B-vitamins.
-Because children weigh significantly less than adults, their effective caffeine dose per kilogram of body weight is 2–4 times higher for the same volume consumed.
-Health Canada and the American Academy of Pediatrics both recommend zero caffeine consumption for children under 12 and limited consumption for adolescents (maximum 100 mg/day).
+Caffeinated energy drinks are even riskier.
+A regular 8-ounce energy drink has 80-150 mg of caffeine.
+That’s like 1-2 cups of coffee!
+Plus, they often contain other stimulants like taurine, guarana, and B-vitamins.
+Kids weigh a lot less than adults, so the caffeine dose per pound of body weight is 2-4 times higher for them.
+Health Canada and the American Academy of Pediatrics both say no caffeine for kids under 12, and limit it for teens (no more than 100 mg per day).

 Scroll to Top